Cystic Fibrosis

 Classic Cystic Fibrosis

-Classic CF is the most common and severe form of the disease.
-Patients with this type experience significant respiratory and digestive issues from an early age.
-The thick mucus produced in the lungs leads to chronic infections and inflammation, while the digestive system struggles to absorb nutrients due to blocked pancreatic ducts.
+Classic CF is the most common and severe form.
+Patients with this form experience significant respiratory and digestive issues from an early age due to thick mucus in the lungs and blocked pancreatic ducts.
+Chronic lung infections, such as cystic fibrosis in the lungs, are common and severe in this type.

 Non-Classic Cystic Fibrosis

-Non-Classic CF is a milder form of the disease.
-Patients may have a later onset of symptoms and fewer complications.
-Respiratory and digestive symptoms are less severe, and pancreatic function is often preserved.
-This type is sometimes detected later in life, as symptoms can be more subtle.
+Non-Classic CF is a milder form with later onset symptoms and fewer complications.
+Respiratory and digestive symptoms are less severe, and pancreatic function is often maintained.
+Patients with non-classic CF may develop symptoms of cystic fibrosis in the lungs later in life, often resulting in delayed diagnosis.

 Causes of Cystic Fibrosis